hamiltonne/vocabulator/README.md

 # vocabulator
-Tool for estimating vocabulary based on dictionary analysis.
+A tool for estimating the vocabulary of a given subject by analysing texts via a dictionary analysis.